 You’ll notice that I’ve not added any sugar to the date sponge, this is because the dates are sweet enough so sugar is not necessary.

-Click to save my Sticky Date and Toffee Pudding
+Click to pin and save my Sticky Date and Toffee Pudding

 And one last thing!
-I’ve linked my Sticky Date and Toffee Pudding with these other awesome bloggers pages, go check them out
+I’ve linked my Sticky Date and Toffee Pudding these other awesome Foodies websites, go check them out

 disclaimer: I’ve started using affiliate codes on my website again (needs must).
 If you click on any of the links in the post and make a purchase my family will benefit from a small % of that purchase at no extra cost to you.